HL7/davinci-crd/input/pagecontent/index.md

 * Feedback on the FHIR Core specification should be submitted to the [FHIR change tracker](http://hl7.org/fhir-issues) with "FHIR Core" as the specification.
 * Feedback on the US Core profiles should be submitted to the [FHIR change tracker](http://hl7.org/fhir-issues) with "US Core" as the specification.

-Individuals interested in participating in the Coverage Requirements Discovery implementation guide project or other HL7 Da Vinci projects can find information about Da Vinci [here](http://www.hl7.org/about/davinci).
+Individuals interested in participating in the Da Vinci Burden Reduction project or other HL7 Da Vinci projects can find information about Da Vinci [here](http://www.hl7.org/about/davinci).

 A summary of the major changes from the previous release can be found [here](history.html).